camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 A user task can be directly assigned to a single user, a list of users or a list of groups.

-## Assignement using BPMN Resource Assignments
+## Assignment using BPMN Resource Assignments

 BPMN defines some native assignment concepts which can be used in camunda.
 As a more powerful alternative, Camunda also defines a set of custom extension elements (see below).